deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16184/index.md

 ---
 title: "RM-Bench: Benchmarking Reward Models of Language Models with Subtlety and Style"
-summary: "RM-BENCH, a new benchmark, rigorously evaluates reward models' sensitivity to subtle content and style, revealing significant room for improvement in current models and highlighting the importance of ..."
+summary: "RM-BENCH: a new benchmark reveals that current reward models struggle with subtle content and style, highlighting the need for improvement and better alignment of language models."
 categories: ["AI Generated"]
 tags: ["🔖 24-10-21", "🤗 24-10-22"]
 showSummary: true